 We are proud to be members of The British Jewellers' Association and you can see our information here

 Most of the Rings we manufacture ourselves, here in England using traditional methods.
-As we manufacture them ourselves, we are able to offer most items in either Yellow Gold, Rose Gold or White Gold settings We are also able to offer many of our Gold Rings in Sterling Silver.If you would like to check availability of a particular design in Sterling Silver then please contact us We are delighted to tell you that a ALL items that we sell are Nickel free.
-Some people are allergic to Nickel so they can buy with confidence from us knowing that all our Jewellery is Nickel free.
+As we manufacture them ourselves, we are able to offer most items in either Yellow Gold, Rose Gold or White Gold settings We are also able to offer many of our Gold Rings in Sterling Silver.If you would like to check availability of a particular design in Sterling Silver then please contact us We are delighted to tell you that all items that we sell are Nickel free apart from 14ct/14K White Gold.
+If you require rhodium plating which acts as a barrier between the nickel and the skin please add a note to the comments box and we will rhodium plate your ring at no extra charge.

 Pure Gold has a bright Yellow Gold colour.
 It is this Yellow Gold colour which jewellery has been traditionally manufactured in and is still very popular today.
 Yellow Gold is made by mixing Pure Gold with copper and Zinc.